-The goal of this subtask is to develop a prototype PV modules, starting with small format modules and ending with according to the design laid out in Subtask 3.1.
+The goal of this subtask is to develop a prototype PV module according to the design laid out in 3.1.

-- Optimize the process associated with each piece of equipment and all materials required including: - Formatting cells for curved panels; - Layout of cells and electrical interconnections into module format; - Lamination of flat curved glass panels; - Integration of smart electronics (DC-DC converters, maximum power point trackers) for shade tolerance; - Develop aesthetically pleasing modules, hiding electrical connections and emphasizing uniform color; - Developing module electrodes for simple vehicle integration; and - De-risk Develop automated processes around module integration. - The recipient shall perform these tasks above on 1-cell and 4-cell minimodules to de-risk the processes without sacrificing large numbers of cells.
-These mini-modules will be the basic test structure for stability testing as well.
-Success must be achieved with these before full modules are made. - Send cells to for third party module prototyping groups (e.g., Fraunhofer) by the
+- Optimize the process associated with each piece of equipment and all materials required including: - Formatting cells for curved panels; - Layout of cells and electrical interconnections into module format; - Lamination of curved glass panels; - Integration of smart electronics (DC-DC converters, maximum power point trackers) for shade tolerance: - Develop aesthetically pleasing modules, hiding electrical connections and emphasizing uniform color; - Developing module electrodes for simple vehicle integration; and - Develop automated processes around module integration.

-EV partners on the project with the goal to de-risk the module development phase and maximize learning.
+- Send cells for third party module prototyping by the EV partners on the project with the goal to de-risk the module development phase and maximize learning.

 - Create a Prototype Manufacturing Report that includes but is not limited to:

 - Total units produced during the process;

 - Pictures of the prototypes; and

 - Key performance results and conclusions.